non/pairing/README.md

 shell can find (e.g. `/usr/local/bin` or possibly `~/bin`).

 I will usually leave a pair running all the time, and then use Skype, Google hangouts, or even a phone call to be able to talk as we hack.
+Leaving the pair running means either participant can easily refer back to it.

 It's worth noting that unlike "traditional" pair programming, both developers will be able to type into the terminal (and developers can